ufora/ufora/content/documentation/02-performance-guide.md

 ---
 layout: main
 title: Performance
-tagline: What Ufora can optimize and what it can't
+tagline: What Ufora Can Optimize and What it Can't
 category: documentation
 ---

-# Compilation and parallelism
+# Compilation and Parallelism

 The Ufora VM performs two kinds of optimization: JIT compilation, which ensures that single-threaded code is fast, and automatic